Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Want a more specific list?
 We’ve got you.
 The following countries are home to Surfshark servers but don’t host a single IPVanish server:

-• Europe — Andorra, Armenia, Bosnia and Herzegovina, Cyprus, Georgia, Greenland, Isle of Man, Liechtenstein, Lithuania, Malta, Monaco, Montenegro, North Macedonia, Ukraine;
+• Europe — Andorra, Armenia, Bosnia and Herzegovina, Cyprus, Georgia, Greenland, Isle of Man, Liechtenstein, Lithuania, Malta, Monaco, Montenegro, North Macedonia;

 • Americas — Bahamas, Belize, Bolivia, Ecuador, Panama, Paraguay, Uruguay, Venezuela;

-• Asia — Azerbaijan, Bangladesh, Bhutan, Brunei, Cambodia, Hong Kong, Indonesia, Kazakhstan, Laos, Macau, Mongolia, Myanmar, Nepal, Philippines, Sri Lanka, Thailand, Uzbekistan, Vietnam;
+• Asia — Azerbaijan, Bangladesh, Bhutan, Brunei, Cambodia, Indonesia, Kazakhstan, Laos, Macau, Mongolia, Myanmar, Nepal, Philippines, Sri Lanka, Uzbekistan, Vietnam;

 • The Middle East and Africa — Algeria, Egypt, Morocco, Nigeria.

 Now, I have to be honest with you — IPVanish touts more servers in the US.
-They have over 1,300+ US servers, while Surfshark has over 600+.
-Still, the general server pool of Surfshark is higher.
+They have 1,106 US servers, while Surfshark has over 600.
+Still, Surfshark’s general server pool is higher.

 While we’re on the topic of servers — Surfshark offers static IP servers and a Dedicated IP for those wanting stable IPs in their preferred server countries.

-Surfshark has more servers in different places, meaning more access to georestricted websites.
-However, IPVanish has more American servers.
+Surfshark has more servers in different places worldwide, while IPVanish has more servers in the US.

 Features